chefhenri/pantry-app/README.md

 Select `DynamoDB table - NoSQL Database` and select one of the tables (`Food`,`Recipe`,`Transcription`)

-Repeat this step for the rest of the tables listed above
+Repeat for the remaining tables.

-Push the DynamoDB tables to the cloud:
+Push the Amplify Storage configuration,

 ```bash
 amplify push